andrerpena/react-mde/readme.md

 A simple yet powerful and extensible Markdown Editor editor for React.
 React-mde has no 3rd party dependencies.
 Min + Gzipped package is around 15KB.

-> React-mde is used in another tool I made, 🌐 https://remoted.io.
+> Ad: If you are looking for **remote developer jobs**, check out this website I'm working on: 🌐 https://remoted.io.
+It is [open source](https://github.com/remoted-io/remoted) 😉

 ## Demo